CORONAVIRUS/COVID-19 PANDEMIC LEGAL INFORMATION AND RESOURCES

 - SBA Debt Relief program will pay 6 months of principal, interest, and any fees for certain loans disbursed prior to September 27, 20202.
 This relief is not available for PPP or EIDL loans.

 Financial Assistance through the State of Illinois

-Under the CARES Act, the stimulus payments will not be counted as taxable income for recipients, as the rebate is a credit against tax liability, and is refundable for taxpayers with no tax liability to offset.
+Under the CARES Act and the Consolidated Appropriations Act, the stimulus payments will not be counted as taxable income for recipients, as the rebate is a credit against tax liability, and is refundable for taxpayers with no tax liability to offset.